bones2421/week19Test/01-Activities/18-Stu_FunWithForms/README.md

      1. If the user hasn't provided a first and last name, throw an alert saying: "Fill out your first and last name please!".

      2. If the user has provided a first and last name, but their password is less than 6 characters, throw an alert saying, "Choose a more secure password," followed by the full name.
-E.g. "Choose a more secure password, John Smith!"
+E.g. "Choose a more secure password, John Smith! "

      3. Else, throw an alert to greet the user.
 E.g. "Hello, John Smith!".